 The main difference between the platforms is their customer service offerings.
-While Coinbase offers email and chat support (via social channels), they do not offer live phone support (as of March 2021).
+While Coinbase offers email and chat support (via social channels), they do not offer live phone support as of October 2021.
 On the other hand, Gemini offers 24/7 phone and chat support for customers, giving users peace of mind that they can talk to someone directly if they have any issues with their account.

 We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide on the best option.